w-okada/voice-changer/README_en.md

 - For Mac version, after unzipping the downloaded file, double-click the `startHttp.command` file corresponding to your VC.
 If a message indicating that the developer cannot be verified is displayed, please press the control key and click to run it again (or right-click to run it).

 - If you are connecting remotely, please use the `.command` file (Mac) or `.bat` file (Windows) with https instead of http.

-- Tsukuyomi-chan, Ami-taro, Kogane Mahiro, and Kogane Kaigetsu require the Content Vec model for their actions.
-Please download the ContentVec_legacy 500 model from [this repository](https://github.com/auspicious3000/contentvec) and place it in the same folder as startHttp.command or start_http.bat to execute it.

-- To run DDSP-SVC, you need to download the hubert-soft and enhancer models.
-Download hubert-soft from [this link](https://github.com/bshall/hubert/releases/download/v0.1/hubert-soft-0d54a1f4.pt) and store it in the folder with the batch files.
-Download nsf_hifigan_20221211.zip from [this site](https://github.com/openvpi/vocoders/releases/tag/nsf-hifigan-v1) for enhancer.
-After unzipping, store the nsf_hifigan folder in the folder with the batch files.

 - The encoder of DDPS-SVC only supports hubert-soft.